 • Establish a National Drought Council that works

-stakeholders to create a drought policy action plan
+with stakeholders to create a drought policy action plan &

 implement a coordinated strategy that aids local

 governments as they address aquatic invasive species in

 hazard planning and project implementation, and fund

 that program during Fiscal Year 2014 at a level of $100